 Once someone has been diagnosed as suffering from long COVID, employers and employees should discuss the potential impact of this as early as possible, working together to find ways to minimise any adverse effects on work.
 When the employee is fit to return to work, the employer must also consider what steps can be taken to support their return.

 The employee’s GP or other medical professional may have made certain recommendations.
 These will usually be set out in the employee’s fit note.
 In some cases, an occupational health assessment may be needed to assess the employee in the context of their job role and to consider what additional steps can be taken to facilitate them moving forward.

-In many cases, it may be far too early to assess whether or not the symptoms of long COVID experienced by an employee fall within the statutory definition of a disability.
-However, even where an employee is assessed as potentially fit for work, there’s every likelihood that their symptoms may recur.
+Employers are advised to air on the side of caution and to consider long COVID as a qualifying disability under the Act.
+Even where an employee is assessed as potentially fit for work, there’s every likelihood that their symptoms may recur.
 Employers should therefore focus on what reasonable adjustments can be made to support the employee’s return, and prevent a risk of relapse, rather than trying to establish if an employee’s condition amounts to a disability.

 The provision of reasonable adjustments is also likely to translate to significant financial savings for the employer associated with sick pay and temporary cover, provided these adjustments are effective in minimising the impact of the symptoms of long COVID and supporting the employee in their job role.
 It’s therefore important that any adjustments made are specifically tailored to the specific range of symptoms suffered by the employee.